Skip to content

 Modules in Sword

-In Sword, a module groups related pieces of the same application capability, such as controllers, components, and providers.
+In Sword, a module groups related pieces of the same application capability, such as controllers, components, providers, DTOs, and even other modules.
+Each module implements the Module trait and registers its pieces in the dependency container.

 The Module Trait